What is lymphedema?

 Secondary lymphedema occurs when a person’s lymphatic system is damaged by trauma, surgery, radiation therapy or severe injury (e.g. a burn or skin infection).
 It can develop a short time after the damage occurs or many years later.

-Secondary lymphedema may also develop unrelated to cancer, second to trauma and/or damage to the lymphatic system.
-Severe trauma, recurring infections, venous disease and lymphatic insufficiency, limited mobility, and morbid obesity are all considered risk factors for occurrence of lymphedema.
+Secondary lymphedema develops even more often unrelated to cancer, secondary to trauma and/or damage to the lymphatic system, such as from venous disease, morbid obesity, severe trauma, recurring infections, lymphatic insufficiency, and/or limited mobility – each of which is considered a risk factor for development of lymphedema.

 Filariasis is a severe type of secondary lymphedema resulting from insect bites; filariasis while rare in North America, is more prevalent in certain tropical countries.
 For more information on filariasis, see http://www.who.int/mediacentre/factsheets/fs102/en/.